 Axial fans

-Air flows parallel to the axis of rotation.
-They are the most widely used in general ventilation.
+Air flows parallel to the rotation axis.
+They are the most commonly used in general ventilation.
 See Airtècnics axial fans

 - Low pressure: typically < 500 Pa